vinu-pillai/github-actions-lab1-q1/README.md

 # GitHub Actions Lab 1

-The file is to read.
+The file is to read. ok!